 Research does not necessarily support the effectiveness of body-worn cameras in achieving those desired outcomes.
 A comprehensive review of 70 studies of body-worn cameras use found that the larger body of research on body-worn cameras showed no consistent or no statistically significant effects.
 This meta-analysis was rated by CrimeSolutions and resulted in a No Effects rating for the impact of body-worn cameras on use of force, assaults on officers, officer-initiated calls for service, arrests, traffic stops and tickets, and field interviews (i.e., stop and frisk).
 See Practice Profile: Body-Worn Cameras’ Effects on Police Officer Behavior.
 This profile is based on a meta-analysis published in 2020.

-These mixed findings are further reflected in findings from evaluations of five body-worn camera programs that have met the stringent criteria for inclusion in NIJ’s CrimeSolutions.
+These mixed findings are further reflected in findings from evaluations of seven body-worn camera programs that have met the stringent criteria for inclusion in NIJ’s CrimeSolutions.
 Across these evaluations, researchers looked at a range of outcomes, including use of force, citizen complaints, arrests, and assaults on officers.
 Four of the body-worn camera programs evaluated were found to have no, limited, or even negative effects.